just-nilux/Icarus/docs/research/daily_steady_profit.md

 2. [Results](#results)

 # Purpose
 Purpose of this research is to find out: "What is the possibility of making %1 profit during next 24 hours?".
-As an artifact, the distribution plots of max profit, max loss and the chance of %1 profit.
+As an artifact, the distribution plots of max profit, max loss and the chance of %1 profit is generated.

 As a result, it is aimed to reveal the most probable daily steady profit level.